Diagnosis of Scoliosis

 - Orthopaedists, who specialize in the treatment of and surgery for bone and joint diseases or injuries.

 - Physical therapists, who teach ways to build muscle strength.

 - Primary care providers, such as a family physician.

 The following tips may help your child or teen while living with scoliosis.

-- Exercise programs have not been well studied but likely do not keep scoliosis from getting worse; however regular exercise helps your child or teen remain physically fit and strengthen muscle.
+- Exercise programs have not been well studied but may keep scoliosis from getting worse.
+Regular exercise helps your child or teen remain physically fit and strengthen muscle.
 Weight-bearing exercise, such as walking, running, or soccer, helps keep bones strong.
 Talk to your child’s doctor about participating in sports and activities.